Anna Dalassene: Rise to power

 However, Irene was finally crowned by the patriarch Cosmas.
 Anna Dalassene however was allowed to choose the next patriarch, Eustratius Garidas as a compensation.

 Life during Alexios' reign

 From the Komnenian seizure of power in 1081 until either her banishment or death, she was to play a very public role in administering the military and civil services of the empire.
 Her son Alexios was for many years under her influence.
 She was however constantly at odds with her daughter-in-law Irene and had, perhaps egregiously, assumed total responsibility for the upbringing and education of her granddaughter Anna Komnene.

+Anna's official titles during this period were "mother of the emperor" and "despoina (empress)".